Can Physical Therapy Help Reduce Scar Tissue?

 There’s a variety of ways that physical therapy can help to break down your scar tissue.

-Whether it’s to improve your mobility, or to reach an aesthetic goal, Capitol Physical Therapy’s team of experienced therapists are ready to help you get there.
+Whether it’s to improve your mobility, or to reach an aesthetic goal, our team of experienced physical therapists in Washington DC are ready to help you get there.

 Book an appointment today with Capitol Physical Therapy to get started.